 With a Business or Premium paid plan, you can add email capture to your videos for lead generation, and sync your captured emails with Infusionsoft, MailChimp, Campaign Monitor, or Constant Contact.
 Videos can end with a call to action, sending viewers to any desired link.

 The Vimeo Basic plan is free with limited features.
-Paid plans start at $9/month CAD, and a 30-day free trial is available for any annual plan.
+Paid plans start at $13/month CAD (discounts with annual billing).

 Another option for video marketing is Wistia, a popular platform built specifically for businesses.
-This platform is also ad-free, and it doesn’t show related videos.
+This platform is also ad-free, and it doesn’t show suggested video content.

-You can customize the player, as well as the video thumbnails, and add calls to action and email capture elements.
+You can customize the player, as well as the video thumbnails, and add calls to action and Wistia’s email collection form, Turnstile.
 Wistia also includes video SEO elements so your videos will rank for your website’s pages rather than for YouTube.

-Wistia can be integrated with tools like MailChimp, Infusionsoft, and Constant Contact, as well as HubSpot, Zendesk, and many more.
+Wistia can be integrated with tools like MailChimp, ActiveCampaign, and Constant Contact, as well as HubSpot, Zendesk, and many more.

-By installing the free Wistia for Chrome extension, you can upload and distribute videos from within your browser.
-You can share a video via Gmail and include it on a Squarespace or WordPress website.
-And you can share videos via social media.
+By installing the free Wistia for Chrome extension, you can share a video via Gmail and include it on a Squarespace or WordPress website.
+You can also share videos via social media.

 In addition, Wistia offers a free or paid Soapbox Chrome extension to create quick presentation videos.

 Wistia is available as a free plan with a 3-video limit.
 Pro plans start at $99/month USD.
-The Soapbox Chrome extension is available for free, or you can access Pro features for $150/year.
+The Soapbox Chrome extension is available for free, or you can access Pro features for $300/year.